replicatedhq/replicated-field-labs/instruqt/airgap-embedded/04-building-an-air-gap-release/assignment.md

 ![Viewing the Customer Download Portal](../assets/download-portal-view.png)

-This is where your customer downloads the assets they neeed for an air gap install: the kURL bundle, their license file, and the airgap bundle for your application.
+This is where your customer downloads the assets they need for an air gap install: the kURL bundle, their license file, and the airgap bundle for your application.
 They will usually download all three at once for the initial install.